kibertoad/message-queue-toolkit/README.md

         * `deletionConfig` - automatic cleanup of resources;
         * `handlerSpy` - allow awaiting certain messages to be published (see [Handler Spies](#handler-spies) for more information);
         * `logMessages` - add logs for processed messages.
+        * `payloadStoreConfig` - configuration for payload offloading.
+This option enables the external storage of large message payloads to comply with message size limitations of the queue system.
+For more details on setting this up, see [Payload Offloading](#payload-offloading).
 * `init()`, prepare publisher for use (e. g. establish all necessary connections);
 * `close()`, stop publisher use (e. g. disconnect);
 * `publish()`, send a message to a queue or topic.
 It accepts the following parameters: